RaghavK24/Sentdex-Pandas-Project-with-notes-/README.md

 # US Presidential Election Correlation Project

+The purpose of this project is to look at election data by county and see if there's a relationship between voting, minimum wage, and unemployment.
+We would be comparing vote percentage for US Presidential Election nominee Donald Trump by county and the minimum wage and unemployment rate for the respective counties.
+The Code Breakdowns 1 and 2 entail the detailed explanation of the code and its working.
 In this project 4 datasets are used :

 ### Minimum Wage Data.csv :
 This dataset goes from 1968 to 2017, giving the minimum wage (lowest amount of money that employers can pay workers by the hour), by state.